dailystory/docs/articles/changelog/2020/june.md

 ## June 22, 2020
 * style updates to designer
 * disable pre-flood sending for some accounts
+* fix bugs in page designer and add support for asset preferences

 ## June 19, 2020
 * update urlhash to allow for query string and fragment